 SANTA FE TENNIS AND SWIM CLUB SUMMER CAMPS

-Summer camps are offered Monday through Friday in all-day or half-day sessions.
-Superstars Camp for ages 6 to 11 offers a variety of activities designed to enhance the development of young minds and bodies.
-Tennis Camp is for ages 10 and up.
-These two camps alternate every other week through the summer, at our facility at 1755 Camino Corrales in the Museum Hill neighborhood.
-We also offer afterschool classes.
+Summer camps offered Monday through Friday in all-day or half-day sessions.
+Superstars Camp for ages 6 to 11 runs every week starting May 28 and offers a variety of activities designed to enhance the development of young minds and bodies.
+Tennis Camp for ages 10 and up runs every other week starting June 4.
+Camps run through the summer at 1755 Camino Corrales in the Museum Hill neighborhood.
+We also offer after school classes.
 Call 988-4100 or visit santafetenniscamps.com or santafetennis.net.

 SCHOOL OF ASPEN SANTA FE BALLET SUMMER SESSIONS

 Learn in a supportive environment that fosters confidence, technique and artistry.
 Classes for children ages 3 and up in creative dance, ballet, jazz, folklórico, hip-hop and more.
 Studio locations in Santa Fe and Eldorado.
 Summer session classes start June 4.
 For more information, call 983-5591 or visit www.aspensantafeballet.com.